sama1mansn/greenfield-docs/docs/guide/core-concept/billing-payment.md

 but users cannot use payment accounts to perform staking or other on-chain transactions.
 Payment accounts can be set as "non-refundable".
 Users cannot withdraw funds from such payment accounts.

+### Paymaster

+Besides using the owner's address or payment accounts to pay for the storage and bandwidth, users can also use others' address or payment account by setting the payment account for the bucket.
+The owner of payment account need to set the flow rate limit for the bucket before the bucket can be used.

+This will lower the barrier for users to use Greenfield since they don't need to have BNB to pay for the storage and bandwidth and they don't need to understand the charging mechanism of Greenfield which is quite complex.

+It will also provide a possibility for projects to sponsor the storage and bandwidth for their users.

+For more details, you can refer to the [BEP of the paymaster](https://github.com/bnb-chain/BEPs/pull/362).

 ### Downgraded service

 Once the payment accounts run out of BNB, the objects associated with these payment accounts will